Happy New Year everyone!

 Most shared post: Interview with Hon.
 Pauline Truong: Expat Life in the US

 This is one of our interviews in our Expat Life Interview Series.
 Our expat series is dedicated to helping future expats who are thinking of leaving their home country to work overseas.
 We have featured quite a few countries, and we are still looking for more expats who would like to be featured in our Expat Life Interview series.
 Whether you have been an expat for one month or ten years, we welcome you.
 We are expat ourselves.
-We have been an expat for over eight years, and it has been one of the most rewarding experience.
+We have been an expat for over eight years, and it has been one of the most rewarding experiences.
 Feel free to check out our 2017 expat roundups and 2018 expat roundups.

 Most commented and liked post: From Travel Experts: 5 Things We Can’t Travel Without